The only access to significant resources on the HPC machines is through the batch process.

 Here is a very brief overview of how to use the batch system.
 See the rest of this document for more information.

-Before you start preparing a job script you should decide which cluster you want your job to run on, Oakley or Glenn.
+Before you start preparing a job script you should decide which cluster you want your job to run on, Oakley, Ruby, or Owens.
 This decision will probably be based on the resources available on each system.
 Remember which cluster you’re using because the batch systems are independent.

 Your job script is a text file that includes PBS directives as well as the commands you want executed.
 The directives tell the batch system what resources you need, among other things.
 The commands can be anything you would type at the login prompt.
 You can prepare the script using any editor.